 There are a few different brick oven shapes that are out there.
 The two shapes I considered were a dome and a barrel vault.
 The dome looks like an igloo and a barrel vault has straight sides with an arched ceiling.
 One type doesn’t have any huge advantages over the other …at least, not in performance.
 It is something of a personal preference when deciding between the two.
 I chose to build a hemispherical dome (high,Tuscan) mostly because I had never done anything like that from hearth height.
 The beehive ovens I worked on were not complete builds, and I wanted something that replicated them.
 If you are not a mason or have limited experience setting masonry units, then a barrel vault might a better choice because it is slightly easier to build.
 But don’t let lack of experience discourage you if a dome is what you want…its a fairly simple process of actually setting them.

 With the oven shape decided, and a spot picked out in the yard, it was time to excavate.
 I don’t have any pictures documenting this stage….sorry, it’s something I’m working on.
 My house in CT had outstanding topsoil and it was about 18″ thick!
 I was told it was pastureland at one time…great for my wife the gardener, but not for me.
 All my neighbors have stone or Formliner patterns but I didn’t..go figure!
 So now I had a small problem.
 The trouble with a lot of topsoil is that now I had to dig deep to get to sub-soil.
 This is because you need a solid footing and topsoil doesn’t qualify for that.
 Fortunately for me, my Dad was up in CT during this part and so he was running the backhoe while I directed and fine tuned the hole for the footing.
 We ended up with a 3′ deep hole to get down to hard-pan subsoil……over-kill yes, but I didn’t want the leaning oven of CT and all that topsoil and clay made me cautious.
 After compacting the floor, we then built up about 12″ of the footing with broken flagstone and concrete pieces from a sidewalk laid flat and tight.
 All the gaps were filled with crushed stone to prevent shifting and this would be a nice solid footing for the concrete.
+Click on the following and contact the expert Denver mudjacking contractors for the best concrete repair and replacement.

 After we built up the base and the forms for the sides, I ordered the concrete for the following day.
 Since the oven was in the back of the house and there was no access, we had to shuttle concrete from the truck to the form with our backhoe loader bucket by bucket.
 It went fast and before you know it, I had a footing!
 This was done in the spring of 2007 and since we were expecting our little boy in July, it was a chance for the slab to cure and settle without additional weight.